The 6 Dimensions of Wellness and How to Achieve Them

 In conjunction with the rise of the organic food industry and proliferation of yoga studios, the trend of wellness is front and center, bringing a healthy lifestyle to the masses.
 However, adapting a lifestyle of wellness for yourself has become overwhelming to understand, among all the available information.

-Chrissy Weir, owner of Food Made Fresh and Holistic Health Coach, breaks it down for us with tips for understanding and applying wellness within six different dimensions: physical, emotional, social, intellectual, financial and spiritual.
+Chrissy Weir, owner of Food Made Fresh and Holistic Health Coach, breaks it down for us with tips for understanding and applying wellness within six different dimensions: physical, emotional, social, intellectual, occupational and spiritual.
 In each of these areas, the key is self-awareness and personalization.
-We aren’t one size fits all, and neither is our wellness, so read on to learn how to create your unique guide.
+We aren’t one-size-fits-all, and neither is our wellness, so read on to learn how to create your unique guide.

 Physical wellness is up first because it impacts every other area.
 Here’s what you’re aiming for, according to Weir: stable energy, mental clarity, good digestion, confidence in your own skin and joy that brims over into the lives around you.
 The core tenant of physical wellness is using food as medicine.
 When you eat food that fuels your body and provides a variety of bio-available nutrients, you will start to feel these changes occur.